 Lyon Keynote Speaker

 Duncan Stevens can be hired as an inspirational motivational speaker in Lyon.
-As a keynote speaker, he assists many of the world’s most recognisable companies, teams and executives unlock their creative potential and become more influential and more effective and adapt to economic changes through what they say and how they act.
+As a keynote speaker, he assists many of the world’s most recognizable companies, teams and executives unlock their influencing potential and become more collaborative and more effective and adapt to economic changes through what they say and how they act.

 With over a decade of expertise, Duncan has established himself as an in-demand professional keynote speaker due to his content-rich, highly engaging, inspiring and entertaining keynote speeches and masterclasses.
-He is a critically acclaimed mentalist and creative consultant, the founder and CEO of the Influence Association Influence Association and best-selling author of the best-selling book Effective Influence.
-As a a highly successful entrepreneur, professional ‘mentalist’, he is widely regarded as one of the world’s leading authorities on influence, persuasion, and their application into the sales process and becoming more collaborative to adopt a global mindset.
+He is a critically acclaimed mentalist, founder and CEO of the Influence Association and best-selling author of the best-selling book Effective Influence.
+As a highly successful entrepreneur, and professional ‘mentalist’, he is widely regarded as one of the world’s leading authorities on influence, persuasion, and their application into the sales process and becoming more collaborative to adopt a global mindset.

 Watch Duncan’s Lyon Extended Showreel Below:

 Some of Duncan's Global and Lyon Clients Include:

 “Duncan was one of the highest-rated speakers at our conference.
 It was as entertaining as it was educational and everyone was left really impressed by the quality Duncan delivered!
 Highly recommended speaker!”

 Centre de Congrès de Lyon, 50 Quai Charles de Gaulle, 69006

 Cité Internationale Convention Centre , 50 Quai Charles de Gaulle, 69006

 Lyon World Trade Centre, 10-12 Boulevard Tour Oxygène, 69003